 VII.
-Form 50-Camp Patriotic Instructor's Report is reguired from many Camps.
-This report was due from every Camp December 31st, 1918.
-Division Commanders and Division Patriotic Instructors will secure these reports without further delay.
+Form 50-Camp Patriotic Instructor's R port is reguired from many Camps.
+This report was due from ry Camp pecember 31st, 1918.
+Division Commanders and Division Pa-triotic Instructors will secure these reports without further delay.

-Division Patriotic Instructors will forward AT ONCE their Consolidated Reports - Form 51 - to National Patriotic Instructor Frank McCrillis, 500 Henry Building, Portland, Oregon.
+Division Patriotic Instructors will forward AT ONCE their Consolidated Reports - Form 51 - to National P ric In-Structor Frank McCrillis, 500 Henry Building Portland, Or gon.
 Division Commanders will give this their personal and immediate attention.

-Divisions failing to have Division Patriotic Instructor's Reports-Form 51-in the hands of the National Patriotic Instructor-will be deprived of representation in the Commanderyin-Chief Encampment.
+Divisions failing to have Division Patriotic Internet of Reports-Form 51-in the hands of the National Patriotic In structor-will be deprived of representation in the Commanderyin-Chief Encampment.